 We know that you want your studies to engage you fully, to bring you closer to answering important questions and to provide you with skills you can use after graduation.
 The question is: what program or programs will do this most effectively for you?

-Consult this timetable for resources that will help you make your choice on an area of study.
+Review and download the What’s Next?
+Advising Guide, and the timetable below for resources that will help you make your choice on an area of study.

 Welcome back to another year at King’s.
 Here’s a refresher on how to register: